eXascaleInfolab/seer/README.md

-c
 # SEER

 SEER is an online tool to evaluate the performance of time series database systems on large datasets.
+The tool builds upon our TSM-Bench benchmark [TSM-Bench: Benchmarking Time Series Database Systems for Monitoring Applications, PVLDB'23](https://www.vldb.org/pvldb/vol16/p3363-khelifati.pdf).
+SEER compares seven Time Series Database Systems (TSDBs) using a mixed set of workloads.
+It implements a novel data generation method that augments seed real-world time series datasets, enabling realistic and scalable benchmarking.
+[//]: # Technical details can be found in the paper SEER: An End-to-End Toolkit to Evaluate Time Series Database Systems, SIGMOD'24

+- List of benchmarked systems: [ClickHouse](https://clickhouse.com/), [Druid](https://druid.apache.org/), [eXtremeDB](https://www.mcobject.com/)*, [InfluxDB](https://docs.influxdata.com/influxdb/v1.7/), [MonetDB](https://www.monetdb.org/easy-setup/), [QuestDB](https://questdb.io/), [TimescaleDB](https://www.timescale.com/).
+- SEER evaluates bulk-loading,  storage performance, offline/online query performance, and the impact of time series features on compression.
+- The tool uses two datasets for the evaluation: *D-LONG [d1] and D-MULTI [d2]*.
+The evaluated datasets can be found [here](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/datasets).
+- <sup>*</sup>**Note**: Due to license restrictions, we can only share the evaluation version of extremeDB.
+The results between the benchmarked and the public version might diverge.

-This tool was created at the eXascale Infolab, a research group at the University of Fribourg, Switzerland.
+ SEER was created at the eXascale Infolab, a research group at the University of Fribourg, Switzerland.

-## Setup
 ___

 [//]: # (###  Prerequisites)